grab/engineering-blog/_posts/2020-02-25-returning-storage-space-back-to-our-users.md

 In the end, a lot of users still had this old cache data and for some users the amount of data can be up to 1GB.

-### Root cause analysis
+### Root Cause Analysis

 The Grab app relies a lot on 3rd party libraries.
 For example, [Picasso](https://github.com/square/picasso) was a library we used in the past for image display which is now replaced by [Glide](https://developer.android.com/topic/performance/graphics/load-bitmap).
 Picasso uses a cache to store images and avoid making network calls again and again.
 After removing Picasso from the app, we didn’t delete this cache folder on the user device.
 We knew there would likely be more third-party libraries that had been discontinued so we expanded our analysis to look at how other 3rd party libraries cached their data.

-## Freeing up space on user’s phone
+## Freeing Up Space on Users' Phones

 Here comes the fun part.
 We implemented a cleanup mechanism to remove old cache folders.
-When users update the GrabApp, any old cache folders which were there before would automatically be removed.
-Through this, we released up to 1GB of data in a second back to our users.
+When users update the Grab app, any old cache folders which were there before would automatically be removed.
+By doing this, we released up to 1GB of data in a second back to our users.
 In total, we removed 575 terabytes of old cache data across more than 13 million devices (approximately 40MB per user on average).

-## Data summary
+## Data Summary

 The following graph shows the total size of junk data (in Terabytes) that we can potentially remove each day, calculated by summing up the maximum size of cache when a user opens the Grab app each day.